erikknorren/nuxt3-starter/README.md

 <h2 id="tailwind">Tailwind</h2>

-`yarn add --dev @nuxtjs/tailwindcss prettier-plugin-tailwindcss`
+`pnpm add -D @nuxtjs/tailwindcss prettier-plugin-tailwindcss`

 Tailwind CSS is a utility-first CSS framework.
 It is a very popular CSS framework, allowing you to write inline css without opiniated best practies.